 How to Watch NHL Playoffs Without Cable: At a Glance

-The hardest part about watching the NHL playoffs without cable is making sure you have access to all of the channels you need.
+The hardest part about streaming the NHL playoffs without cable is making sure you have access to all of the channels you need.
 Luckily, there are a few streaming services that provide access to each of the required channels, so you’d be able to watch the NHL playoffs online through one app.

-Contract vs No Contract – Most cable companies require you to agree to a contract.
+- Contract vs No Contract: Most cable companies require you to agree to a contract.
 This gives you a set price for the length of the contract.
 When it’s up, your price usually goes up, too.
 This creates a system where new subscribers get the lowest available prices and loyal customers get stuck with a rising bill.
 Streaming services don’t require contracts.
 Everyone that has the same package, pays the same price.

 Otherwise, the process is how it’s always been.
 Just tune into the channel you want to watch and enjoy the show!
 You can learn more about streaming devices in our streaming devices guide.